CristianaVladareanu26/static-PCA-teaching-materials/content/Introduction.md

 - Many features may be redundant or uninformative;
 - ML models often require exponentially more data to generalize well.

-These issues are known as the *curse of dimensionality*.

 ## Enter: PCA